HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

         *Output boxes:*

-            Two possible outputs are possible.
-In the case of buying a car, new CarBox with a new owner, a new Regular box with a value declared in carBuyOrderInfo for the car's former owner.
+            Two outputs are possible.
+In the case of buying a car, a new CarBox with a new owner, a new RegularBox with a value declared in CarBuyOrderInfo for the car's former owner.

 Car registry implementation
 ###########################

 First of all, we need to define new boxes.
-As described before, a Car Box is a non-coin box, and similarly we need Car Box Data class to describe custom data.
-So we need to define CarBox and CarBoxData as separate classes to allow proper serialization/deserialization.
+As described before, a CarBox is a Non-CoinBox, and similarly we need the CarBoxData class to describe custom data.
+So we need to define the CarBox and the CarBoxData as separate classes to allow proper serialization/deserialization.

 Implementation of CarBoxData:
 *****************************

-CarBoxData is implemented according to the description from ``Custom Box Data Creation`` section as ``public class CarBoxData extends AbstractNoncedBoxData<PublicKey25519Proposition, CarBox, CarBoxData>`` with custom data as:
+CarBoxData is implemented according to the description from the Custom Box Data Creation section as a public class CarBoxData extends AbstractNoncedBoxData<PublicKey25519Proposition, CarBox, CarBoxData> with custom data as:
 ::
  private final BigInteger vin;
  private final int year;